 Car insurance in New Zealand

-Remember, it only takes one little rock thrown in the windshield to open a crack that you will have to pay for.
+Remember, it only takes one little rock hitting in the windshield to open a crack that you will have to pay for.

 Also, try not to leave any valuables in the car.
 No country is completely safe, not even New Zealand.

-At some point, I have seen a car with a broken window and everything was stolen from there.
+One time, I saw a car with a broken window and everything was stolen from inside.

-Because we had to leave a lot of valuables inside (I am a travel blogger, so I have a lot of equipment, my boyfriend is a programmer, so his laptop has everything on it), we decided to opt in for an anti-theft insurance just in case, you never know.
+Because we had to leave a lot of valuables in our car (I am a travel blogger, so I have a lot of equipment, and my boyfriend is a programmer, so his laptop has everything on it), we decided to opt for anti-theft insurance just in case because you never know.

-The standard insurance usually requires that in case an accident happens, you pay an access of 2000-3000 NZD and then the insurance covers the rest.
-I recommend looking into options that would cover you fully, either through the bank that you use in your home country, either by getting a better insurance.
+The standard insurance usually requires that in case an accident happens, you pay deductible of 2000-3000 NZD and then the insurance covers the rest.
+I recommend looking into options that would cover you fully, either through the bank that you use in your home country or by getting better insurance.

 By the way, did you know that 3rd party insurance isn’t mandatory in New Zealand?

-That means that if you get into an accident with a car that doesn’t have any insurance (there are many cars like that), you will be responsible for the damage even if it’s not your fault.
+It means if you get into an accident with a car that doesn’t have any insurance (there are many cars like that), you will be responsible for the damage even if it’s not your fault.

-That is why I strongly suggest getting the premium, 0 excess insurance.
-That is 18-22 NZD per day, but it will help you have a stress-free vacation, so I’d say it is worth it.
+That is why I strongly suggest getting the premium, 0 excess/deductible insurance.
+It is 18-22 NZD per day, but it will help you have a stress-free vacation, so I’d say it is worth it.

-PRO TIP: Keep in mind that many credit card holders have their bank covering some car rental insurances, especially in the US.
-Double-check that info with your bank before taking the insurance.
+PRO TIP: Keep in mind that many credit card holders have their bank offering some sort of car rental insurance, especially in the US.
+Double-check that info with your bank before buying the insurance.

 7. Which type of car to choose?

-Could you use a small economic car or do you need a big minivan for the whole family?
+Could you use a small economy car or do you need a big minivan for the whole family?
 What distance do you want to cover?

 Here are my suggestions for transport options depending on the type of traveling you are going to do:

 - a couple – a rented car would suit you great, especially if you are a nature addict!
 This is the most popular option for discovering New Zealand because you can tailor-make your trip and stop anywhere you like for pictures.
-You can choose either a normal rented car (my choice) or a camper van and stay in camping zones.
+You can choose either a regular rental car (my choice) or a camper van and stay in camping zones.

 - A family – a camper van is a great option for a big family (bonus points – you can cook there!).
 If you are a family of 3-4 people with not much luggage, a normal car would suffice.

-- budget travelers not fond of party buses – In case the rental is too expensive for you, you can also do this – buy a car/campervan and sell it afterward.
-I am dead serious, people say you can do it, but you will need to stay for at least 4-5 days in a city to make sure you will sell it.
+- budget travelers not fond of party buses – In case a rental is too expensive for you, you can also do this – buy a car/campervan and sell it afterward.
+I am dead serious, people say you can do it, but you will need to stay for at least 4-5 days in a city to make sure it sells.

 - travelers that don’t drive and are not fond of party buses – you should know that there are also trains in New Zealand.
-They don’t go everywhere of course, but they have a quite big coverage.
-Check Overlander and Transcoastal to see the routes.
-Another option is to go by public transport, but again, you will be limited by a certain route and you can’t stop on the way.
+They don’t go everywhere of course, but they cover quite a bit of the country.
+Check Transcoastal to see the routes.
+Another option is to go by public transport, but again, you will be limited to a certain route and you can’t stop on the way.

-- traveling on very, veeerrrry limited budget – having little money should not stop you from discovering New Zealand – you can either hitchhike (it is not illegal in the country) or cycle around the country.
+- traveling on very, veeerrrry limited budget – having little money should not stop you from discovering New Zealand – you can either hitchhike (it is not illegal there) or cycle around the country.
 I know these options are for adventurous travelers, but it can definitely be done!

 Rented car or a camper van?

-I know that most of you will choose to rent a car, otherwise you would not reach this post this far. 🙂
+I know that most of you will choose to rent a car, otherwise you would not read this post this far. 🙂

 So, the question is – what is the better option – a car or a camper van?